sastrand/functional_programming_curriculum/README.md

-# haskell_eg_lists_and_functions
+### Haskell Lab Module 1: Lists and Functions

-A list of exercises and solutions covering Lists and Functions for a Haskell Lab
+This is a series of exercises to learn the foundations of using lists, functions, and numeric data types in Haskell.